PJ64/cognito_auth_jwt/README.md

 This example deploys a microservice which uses an API Gateway endpoint, AWS Lambda functions, a DynamoDB table and an Amazon Cognito user pool as an authoriser.
 The POST method on the API Gateway allows authenticated requests only.
 This ensures that only authenticated users can POST a new order.
 The Amazon DynamoDB table is partitioned on an accountid attribute and also includes a sort key on the vendorid attribute, together they form the primary key.

+Using a Jupyter Notebook and the Cognito SDK you will create and authenticate a new Amazon Cognito user.
+With the jwt returned by Cognito, you will send a request to an API endpoint the only accepts authenticated requests.

 ![architecture](./images/architecture_1.png "Architecture")

 ## Setup